NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 - a) "I have a PhD.
 I can get the concept without the animals, thank you."
 - b) "I'm definitely the Eagle.
 I see everything."
-- c) Are these five like this deadly virus EBOLA but aimed to kill conflict?"
+- c) "Are these five like this deadly virus EBOLA but aimed to kill conflict?"
 - d) "This is a bit 'self-help' for my taste."

-**The Verdict:** Whatever pleases you but I personally like c.
+**The Verdict:** If you picked c — yes.
+Eagle, Bloodhound, Owl, Lion, Ant.
+EBOLA.
+A virus that kills conflict instead of people.
+Now you have the name.

 ---
 EBOLA - THE END OF CONFLICT FRAMEWORK
 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/3a8cc807-cf08-4e4f-a9ef-66734a3a7751" />

-## 1.10 How Do I Begin?
+## How Do I Begin?

 MAP.
 Start there.